Dynamite® Crape Myrtle

 Lagerstroemia indica 'Whit II' P.P.# 10296Item #0886 USDA Hardiness Zone: 6 - 10

 Attractive ornamental shrub or small tree with smooth, peeling bark.
-Showy, ruffled, fire-red flowers followed by vibrant orange-red fall foliage.
+Showy, ruffled, fiery red flowers followed by vibrant orange-red fall foliage.
 Excellent specimen or plant in groups for an explosion of color in the landscape and year-round interest.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly until established- weekly or more often in extreme heat.
-Low water needs, once established.Average Landscape Size:Moderate growing to 15 to 20 ft. tall and 10 to 15 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate growing to 15 to 20 ft. tall and 10 to 15 ft. wide.

 - CareCare InformationFollow a regular watering schedule the first growing season to establish a deep, extensive root system.
 Fertilize before new growth begins in spring.
-Thin young trees in late winter to early spring, leaving 3-7 main trunks or canopy branches.
-On older trees, prune only to remove suckers that have emerged from main trunks or ground.Pruning time: late winter.Light Needs:Full sunWatering Needs:Water regularly until established- weekly or more often in extreme heat.
-Low water needs, once established.
+Thin young trees in late winter to early spring, leaving 3 to 7 main trunks or canopy branches.
+On older trees, prune only to remove suckers that have emerged from main trunks or ground.Pruning time: late winter.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.